Configure POP Accounts in Zoho Mail

 - Login to Zoho Mail

-- Specify the preferred Display name for the Account.
+- Specify the preferred Account Name, default from address and Reply-to for the Account.

 - Provide the POP3 Incoming server name & Port number (Refer to your Email service provider Help/ Support for these details).
 Zoho Mail supports standard ports 110 and 995 for Incoming server.

 - Specify the User name and Password for the account, used in your server.

 - Select the checkbox 'Use SSL', if the Incoming server requires SSL.
 We do not support servers with self-signed certificates.

 - The deletion provided in the option works based on your Mail server Behavior.
 Check with your Email service provider before you set this option.

 Make sure you update the 'Password' details in Zoho when you change in the actual account.
 If you fail to do so, the account will be disabled and you need to update the 'Password' and enable it.
 Once the Test Account succeeds, you will see the section to update your Outgoing Mail server details for sending email from the account.